 1 Samuel 29:1-31:13, John 11:55-12:19, Psalms 118:1-18, Proverbs 15:24-26

-If you want to partner with the Daily Audio Bible in the mission that we share as a community to bring the spoken Word of God to anyone who will listen anywhere on this planet, anytime of day or night and to build community around that rhythm.
-If that has brought life and light into your life, then thank you for your partnership.
-There is a link on the homepage of dailyaudiobible.com.
-If you’re using the Daily Audio Bible app, you can press the give button in the upper right-hand corner.
-Or if you prefer, the mailing address is P.O.
-Box 1996, Spring Hill, Tennessee, 37174.
+If you want to partner with the Daily Audio Bible, thank you, thank you humbly.
+We wouldn’t be here if we weren’t in this together.
+Thank you for your partnership.
+There is a link on the homepage at dailyaudiobible.com.
+If you’re using the app you can press the Give button in the upper right-hand corner or, if you prefer, the mailing address is PO Box 1996 Spring Hill Tennessee 37174.